 - The licensed premises will be a home office where sales invoices are processed on-line.
 A Home Business is covered under the SEPP requirements.
-Council advised that they have no objection to the liquor licence. - 2.
-No submissions were received relating to any issues with the application - 3.
-I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 4.
-I am satisfied that the statutory advertising requirements have been met. - 5.
+Council has not made a submission - 2.
+Police have made a submission with no objections. - 3.
+No submissions were received relating to any issues with the application - 4.
+I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 5.
+I am satisfied that the statutory advertising requirements have been met. - 6.
 Having reviewed all the material, I am satisfied that granting this application for an Online-Packaged Liquor Licence will not be detrimental to the local or broader community.